 How many hours do I have to work on my research project to earn credit?

 Research can be done for 1 to 3 credits and the amount of credit to be earned is determined by the scope of the proposed project and expectations of the academic product to be submitted for grading.

 How do I find an internship?

-The Career Center has numerous resources to assist you.
+The Life Design Lab has numerous resources to assist you.